Drive ExpoCut with your AI agent.

 Live, on the device.

 ExpoCut ships an in-app MCP server.
 When the user enables it, an MCP-compatible client like Claude Desktop binds to a local port on the device and can call the tools above.
-The server is off by default, runs only on a local interface, and every call is recorded as an undoable command in the on-device ai_operations log.
+The server is off by default, runs only on a local interface, and every call is recorded as an undoable command in the on-device edit-history log.
 This page is the public reference for that surface so agents can index it and reason about the app.

 Build with ExpoCut.